-Children with Special Needs have Special Abilities to Love
+Children with Disabilities have Special Abilities to Love

-James strongly believes that children with disabilities have a unique gift to love.
+James says children with disabilities have a unique gift to love.
 The amount of happiness felt not only by his wife and him, but also their other kids, has dramatically increased since they’ve adopted children with disabilities.

-Jennifer also spoke about how these children with special needs know what’s most important in life and understand the concept of happiness.
-They naturally possess many talents and capabilities that do not come so easily to others.
+Jennifer said, these children with disabilities know what’s most important in life and really understand happiness.
+They naturally have many talents and capabilities that do not come so easily to others.

 This family knows to truly love, care for, and raise children with disabilities means to be blessed to be in the presence of angels.